 The Fund, under normal circumstances, invests 70-80% of its Managed Assets in the Opportunistic Credit strategy and 20-30% of its Managed Assets in the Private Credit Strategy, though the Fund's allocation in investments could vary from these guidelines at any time in the Fund's discretion.
 On at least a quarterly basis, the Fund's Investment Committee (the "Investment Committee") meets to, among other things, review and establish the allocation percentage between the Opportunistic Credit Strategy and Private Credit Strategy for the ensuing period.
-The Investment Committee considers factors such as KKR's (defined below) macro-economic and market outlooks, assessment of the relative risk and return of each strategy, and other factors in making its determination.
-"Managed Assets" means the total assets of the Fund (including any assets attributable to borrowings for investment purposes).
+The Investment Committee considers factors such as KKR's (defined below) macroeconomic and market outlooks, assessment of the relative risk and return of each strategy, and other factors in making its determination.
+"Managed Assets" means the total assets of the Fund (including any assets attributable to borrowings for investment purposes) minus the sum of the Fund's accrued liabilities (other than liabilities representing borrowings for investment purposes).